 100% CLEAN ELECTRICITY

-This Summer, students won a campaign for 100% clean electricity in Oregon.
-Students have been working on this campaign since 2017, and last year collected thousands of petitions signatures, met with dozens of legislators, and testified calling for a 100% clean future.
+Students recently won a campaign for 100% clean electricity in Oregon.
+Starting in 2017, OSPIRG students collected thousands of petitions signatures, met with dozens of legislators, and testified calling for a 100% clean future.
 The law requires Oregon energy companies to provide their customers with 100 percent clean electricity by 2040, an ambitious deadline faster than Washington and California.

 BANNING SINGLE USE PLASTICS